 Goodman Manufacturing has been building air conditioning and heating equipment since 1982.
 The units are sold to homeowners by independent contractors across the country.
 As a member of the Daikin Group, they also sell Daikin HVAC systems commercially.

-- Affordable: One of Harold Goodman’s priorities was to offer reliable heating and cooling solutions that were affordable for everyone.
+Affordable: One of Harold Goodman’s priorities was to offer reliable heating and cooling solutions that were affordable for everyone.
 To that end, Goodman has spent the past three decades focused on manufacturing products that are reliable and dependable instead of spending their money on expensive marketing campaigns.

-- Financing: Goodman offers several financing options for consumers with good credit to make their home comfort system more affordable.
+Financing: Goodman offers several financing options for consumers with good credit to make their home comfort system more affordable.
 Financing options include low monthly payments, low-interest rates and no down payment.

-- Online energy calculator: Using your address to calculate average weather, fuel types and seasonal energy usage, Goodman’s online energy calculator helps you find your ideal air conditioning system.
+Online energy calculator: Using your address to calculate average weather, fuel types and seasonal energy usage, Goodman’s online energy calculator helps you find your ideal air conditioning system.

-- Ductless and central: Goodman offers both central and ductless air conditioning, making them a great option for homeowners with medium to large sized homes with or without ductwork in place.
+Ductless and central: Goodman offers both central and ductless air conditioning, making them a great option for homeowners with medium to large sized homes with or without ductwork in place.

-- State rebates and incentives database: Use the interactive map on Goodman’s website to find out what rebates and incentives are current in your state.
+State rebates and incentives database: Use the interactive map on Goodman’s website to find out what rebates and incentives are current in your state.

-Goodman Manufacturing Company Profile
+Goodman Manufacturing Company Information

 - Company Name: